MichalLytek/type-graphql/docs/bootstrap.md

 });
 ```

-However, when there're several dozen of resolver classes, manual imports might be a tedious work.
+However, when there are several dozen of resolver classes, manual imports can be tedious.
-So you can also provide an array of path to resolver module files (they might be a glob):
+So you can also provide an array of paths to resolver module files instead, which can include globs:

 ```typescript
 const schema = await buildSchema({